perldude/perldude/README.md

 [first digitally-produced](https://www.imdb.com/title/tt0100477/)
 (not CGI) movies.
 It really was the best job until it wasn’t.
-While almost every bit of software I’ve written is (poof!) gone, a hundred years after I’m dead there will be photons from my name in the credits of [Beauty and the Beast](https://www.imdb.com/title/tt0101414/?ref_=nv_sr_srsg_3) flying around someone’s living room.
+While almost every bit of software I’ve written in my career is (poof!) gone, a hundred years after I’m dead there will be photons from my name in the credits of [Beauty and the Beast](https://www.imdb.com/title/tt0101414/?ref_=nv_sr_srsg_3) flying around someone’s living room.